cmluna2913/FruitImageRecognition/README.md

       The backbone of my project.
 This file contains all the necessary functions that allow me to import images in either a grayscale or rgb format.
 There are also functions that package my data into pickle files as well as let me retrieve the information from these pickle files.
-The final function is a function that retrieves the precisions for all my models and places the results into a dataframe.

 - [*Models*](https://github.com/cmluna2913/FruitImageRecognition/blob/master/Models)
       This is a folder containing the necessary files for model importing.
 Each